pngprakash/oauth-examples/README.md

 ### Quick Reference

-1. The endpoint for user authorization is `http://app.asana.com/-/oauth_authorize`
+* The endpoint for user authorization is `https://app.asana.com/-/oauth_authorize`
-2. The endpoint for token exchange is `http://app.asana.com/-/oauth_token`
+* The endpoint for token exchange is `https://app.asana.com/-/oauth_token`
-3. Applications can be created from the "Apps" tab of your account settings, where you will find your Client ID and Client Secret.
+* Applications can be created from the "Apps" tab of your account settings, where you will find your Client ID and Client Secret. ([Quick Link](https://app.asana.com/-/account_api))
-4. We support both the Authorization Code Grant flow, and the Implicit Grant flow.
+* We support both the Authorization Code Grant flow, and the Implicit Grant flow.
+* Calls to the API made with the header `Authorization: Bearer $TOKEN` will automatically be authorized to act on behalf of the user.

+Note: The currect OAuth implementation does not support scopes or other flows.

 ### Authorization Code Grant